Queens College, City University of New York

-Queens College (QC) is a public college in the Queens borough of New York City.
-It is part of the City University of New York system.
-Its 80-acre campus is primarily located in Flushing, Queens.
-It has a student body representing more than 170 countries.
+Queens College (QC) is a public college in the New York City borough of Queens.
+Part of the City University of New York system, Queens College occupies an 83 acre campus primarily located in Flushing.

 Queens College was established in 1937 and offers undergraduate degrees in over 70 majors, graduate studies in over 100 degree programs and certificates, over 40 accelerated master's options, 20 doctoral degrees through the CUNY Graduate Center, and a number of advanced certificate programs.
 Alumni and faculty of the school, such as Arturo O'Farrill and Jerry Seinfeld, have received over 100 Grammy Award nominations.

-The college is organized into seven schools: Aaron Copland School of Music, Graduate School of Library and Information Studies, School of Arts & Humanities, School of Earth and Environmental Sciences, School of Education, School of Math and Natural Sciences, and School of Social Sciences.
-Queens College competes in Division II of the NCAA and sponsors 15 men's and women's championship-eligible varsity teams.
+The college is organized into seven schools.
+It competes in Division II of the NCAA and sponsors 15 men's and women's championship-eligible varsity teams.

 History

 Before 1937

-Before Queens College was established in 1937, the site of the campus was home to the Jamaica Academy, a one-room schoolhouse built in the early 19th century, where Walt Whitman once worked as teacher.
+Before Queens College was established in 1937, the site of the campus was home to the Jamaica Academy, a one-room schoolhouse built in the early 19th century, where Walt Whitman once worked as a teacher.
 The building was located on Flushing-Jamaica Road (later renamed Kissena Boulevard).
 Jamaica Academy became public in 1844.
 In 1909, the New York Parental School, a home for troubled boys, opened on the land surrounding the future site of Queens College and incorporated Jamaica Academy on its campus.
 Buildings such as Jefferson Hall (named after Thomas Jefferson) were used as both dormitories and classrooms.

 In 1934, the New York Parental School was investigated amid rumors of abuse.
 The school was shut down and students were transferred to local public schools.
 A few months later, the grounds were turned over to the city.
 The city planned to house 500 mental patients from Randall's Island Hospital, who were temporarily displaced by the construction of the Triborough Bridge.